sebastienbarbier/seven23_server/docs/deployment.rst

     make build

-This is acutally a script running four commands :
+This is actually a script running four commands:

 .. code:: shell